heristop/heristop.github.io/src/content/blog/2024-06-21-state-of-js.md

 ## Introduction

-The **[State of JS 2023](https://2023.stateofjs.com/)** is an annual survey that delves into the opinions and trends among JavaScript developers worldwide.
-It provides an overview of the most popular and appreciated technologies, libraries, and tools, offering valuable insights into the evolution of developer preferences and highlighting emerging trends and declining technologies. 🌟
+The **[State of JS 2023](https://2023.stateofjs.com/)** is an annual survey covering opinions and trends among JavaScript developers worldwide.
+It provides an overview of the most popular and appreciated technologies, libraries, and tools, with insights into the evolution of developer preferences and emerging or declining technologies. 🌟

 ## Library Tier List